PROFILE

 seen improvement in air quality in recent years.

-China is an active participant in climate
+China is an active participant in climate change

-change talks and other multilateral
+talks and other multilateral environmental

-environmental negotiations, taking environmental
+negotiations, taking environmental challenges

-challenges seriously but pushing for the
+seriously but pushing for the developed world to

-developed world to help developing countries to
+help developing countries to a greater extent.

-Convention governing the transport and disposal
+governing the transport and disposal of

-of hazardous waste and the Montreal Protocol for
+hazardous waste and the Montreal Protocol for

 the Protection of the Ozone Layer, as well as